laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

     * The setup packet uses dynamic payload up to 32 bytes at 2 Mbps (ARD must be set to 500 us)

 * Establishing a connection:
-    * The PB listens for Tx on the bind channel 81 at 250 kBps and learns the address and hop channel sequence
+    * The Tx sends a 'free to connect' paket with address hop channel info every 100 ms on channel 111.
+(26 byte packet: 1 byte command, 5 bytes address, 20 bytes channels)
-    * The PB listens for Setup packets on the first hop channel.
-It ACKs with a new address to use; this way there can only be a single connection between a Tx and a PB at a given point in time.
+    * The PB listens for Tx on channel 111 at 2Mbps and when receiving a "free to connect" packet it learns the address and hop channel sequence
-    * The Tx sends a setup packet with the (vehicle) address on the first hop channel (every 100 ms).
-The payload signals "Free to connect".
+    * The PB ACKs if it wants to connect, with a unique address to use during the setup session
-    * When the Tx receives an answer with a new address from the PB it is now "connected" and starts sending setup packets on the received address using the hop frequencies every 5 ms.
+    * When the Tx receives an answer it is now "connected" and starts sending setup packets using the hop frequencies every 5 ms, with the address received from the PB.
-    * Once the PB has the ACK being taken by the Tx (= it received the "Free to connect") it listens to the adress it gave to the Tx.
+    * Once the PB has the ACK being taken by the Tx (= it received the "Free to connect") it listens to the adress on the 2nd hop channel (since the 'free to connect' is sent during the first hop channel) with the address given to the Tx.
 The Tx and PB are now connected.
         * Note that the PB may have taken the ACK, but the Tx may not have received it.
 In that case the PB would timeout after 600 ms as described in "Terminating a connection".

 * Terminating a connection
     * If the Tx or the PB do not receive anything for 600 ms they consider the connection lost and terminate the connected state.
-The Tx returns to sending of "Free to connect" setup packets.
+The Tx returns to sending of "Free to connect" setup packets every 100 ms on channel 111.
     * The PB can send the "Disconnect" command to the Tx.
 The Tx responds "Disconnecting now" and once it received the ACK from the PB it terminates the connection and returns sending "Free to connect" setup packets.
     * The PB considers the connection terminated after it received the "Disconnecting now" from the Tx, or after 600 ms if not received.